 Aside from the trip cost, what are the additional expenses for this trip?

 Apogee’s tuition costs include all meals, accommodation, and activity fees.
-The most significant additional expenses on our Vermont to Montreal trip will include travel to and from Manchester, NH, a sleeping bag and sleeping pad, a bike helmet, and bike and pannier rentals, as needed.
+The most significant additional expenses on our Vermont to Montreal trip will include travel to and from Manchester, NH, a sleeping bag and sleeping pad, a bike helmet, and bike and pannier rentals ($180 & $50 respectively), as needed.

 Does my child need to bring his or her own bike for this trip?

 No – we offer rental bikes (as well as panniers) for an additional fee.
-However, if your child already has a bike that is appropriate for this trip, they are welcome to bring it!
+In 2016, the cost of a hybrid rental bicycle for the 12-day trip is $180.
+Waterproof rental panniers are available for $50.
+If your child already has a bike that is appropriate for this trip, they are welcome to bring it!

 My child is new to cycle touring and has never ridden with loaded panniers.
 Could my child participate without previous experience?